Rock You Like a Hurricane: Notable appearances

-The 2011 Comeblack re-recording was featured in the 2014 ad for Fiber One cookies, the films Knight and Day, Scouts Guide to the Zombie Apocalypse, The Angry Birds Movie, Caught Stealing, and in an episode of the TV shows It's Always Sunny in Philadelphia, Stranger Things and Knuckles.
+The 2011 Comeblack re-recording was featured in the 2014 ad for Fiber One cookies, the films Knight and Day, Scouts Guide to the Zombie Apocalypse, The Angry Birds Movie, Caught Stealing, and in an episode of the TV shows The Simpsons, It's Always Sunny in Philadelphia, Stranger Things, The Big Bang Theory, The Boys and Knuckles.
 A version recorded in Spanish by Steph Honde and Micki Milosevic under the name of Unprotected Innocence was featured in and on the score for the 2019 Hellboy film.
 Rachel Bloom recorded a version of the song for Trolls World Tour as her character Barb.